dbiele/TypeScript-Cordova-SystemJS-Angular2-beta/README.md

 *Target Device*
 Set the target device to universal.
 Setting to a specific device to run application on a specific device or emulator

+### config.xml View Code
+There are a few things that need to be updated manually.

+<author email="dbieledevelop@outlook.com" href="http://dbiele.github.io/">Dean Biele</author>
+Update the email and href as necessary.

 *Target iOS Version:*
 •iOS SDK 7.0 or later

-// TODO: Need more informationi
+// TODO: Need more information

 *Web Storage Backups:*
 Default is good.